Last updated on [16 November 2022]

 3.1 We use different methods to collect data from and about you including through:

 (a) Direct interactions.
-You may give Us your Identity Data, Contact Data and Financial Data by filling in forms or by corresponding with Us by post, phone, email or otherwise.
+You may give Us your Identity Data, Contact Data, Financial Data and other personal data listed in paragraph 2 by filling informs or by corresponding with Us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 (i) apply for Our products or services;